MicrosoftDocs/azure-docs/articles/virtual-machines/windows/sizes-gpu.md

 ## Supported operating systems and drivers

 To take advantage of the GPU capabilities of Azure N-series VMs running Windows, NVIDIA GPU drivers must be installed.
-The [NVIDIA GPU Drivers Extension](../extensions/hpccompute-gpu-windows.md) installs appropriate NVIDIA CUDA or GRID drivers on an N-series VM.
+The [NVIDIA GPU Driver Extension](../extensions/hpccompute-gpu-windows.md) installs appropriate NVIDIA CUDA or GRID drivers on an N-series VM.
 Install or manage the extension using the Azure portal or tools such as Azure PowerShell or Azure Resource Manager templates.
-See the [NVIDIA GPU Drivers Extension documentation](../extensions/hpccompute-gpu-windows.md) for supported operating systems and deployment steps.
+See the [NVIDIA GPU Driver Extension documentation](../extensions/hpccompute-gpu-windows.md) for supported operating systems and deployment steps.
 For general information about VM extensions, see [Azure virtual machine extensions and features](../extensions/overview.md).

 If you choose to install NVIDIA GPU drivers manually, see [N-series GPU driver setup for Windows](n-series-driver-setup.md) for supported operating systems, drivers, and installation and verification steps.